henrytse2468/AppMath/assignment3/README.md

 # Ex-3: Regression in Harry Potter Universe

 ## Overview
-In this exercise, we will use regression to predict the value of vaults in a hypothetical scenario based on the number of gold and silver coins in each vault.
+In this exercise, we will use regression to predict the value of vaults in a hypothetical scenario based on the number of gold and silver coins in each vault..

 ## Objectives
 1. Train a model using given data of vaults.